Bayesian equilibria of axisymmetric plasmas: The model

-The poloidal magnetic flux can be represented as a set of flux surfaces, normalised to zero at the centre of plasma or the magnetic axis and to one at the boundary or the last closed flux surface (LCFS).
-These normalised poloidal magnetic flux surfaces $\psi_\mathrm{N}$ are often considered as the canonical coordinates, which plays an important role in diagnostic data analysis, physics studies and plasma control in nuclear fusion research.
-The current tomography and equilibrium models make use of the normalised flux $\psi_\mathrm{N}$ coordinates to express the other physics parameters, the poloidal current flux $F$ and electron density $n_\mathrm{e}$ and temperature $T_\mathrm{e}$ by using Gaussian processes.
+This poloidal magnetic flux can be normalised to zero at the magnetic axis and to one at the LCFS.
+This normalised flux $\psi_\mathrm{N}$ is often used as the canonical coordinate system for further data analysis and physics studies.
+We map the other physical quantities such as $n_\mathrm{e}$ and $T_\mathrm{e}$ to $\psi_\mathrm{N}$ and model them as non-parametric Gaussian processes.